 How to Train a Dog with a Clicker

-A clicker is a small hand-held device that when pushed, produces an audible click noise.
-The noise acts as a signal to your dog that they have correctly responded to a command or have demonstrated a positive behaviour.
+A clicker is a small hand-held device that, when pushed, produces an audible click noise.
+The noise acts as a signal to your dog that they have correctly responded to a command or has demonstrated positive behaviour.